Kedrigern/datamole-assessment/README.md

 `/docs`: Provides access to the interactive **Swagger UI** documentation.

-`/fetch`: Fetch data from gh API to local DB
+`/fetch`: Fetch data from gh API to local DB, this funcionality is called periodicaly

 `/fetch/{org}/{repo}`: Fetches event data specifically for the given repository within the specified organization from the GitHub API and stores it in the local database.